Maximum occupation time of a transient excited random walk on Z: Reduction to a branching process

-To elucidate the probabilistic structure of the sequence $D_k^m,$ it is convenient to exploit the following alternative definition of the random walk $(X_n)_{n\geq 0}.$ Assume that the underlying probability space is enlarged to include a sequence of, conditionally on $\omega,$ independent Bernoulli random variables (``coins") $\bigl(B(z,i)\bigr)_{i\in\nn,z\in\zz}$ such that \beqn P_{0,\omega}\bigl(B(z,i)=1\bigr)=\omega(z,i)\qquad \mbox{and}\qquad P_{0,\omega}\bigl(B(z,i)=-1\bigr)=1-\omega(z,i). \feqn Then the ERW $X$ can be alternatively defined by specifying the jump sequence recursively, as follows: \beqn X_{n+1}=X_n+B\bigl(X_n,\xi_n), \feqn where $\xi_n$ is introduced in \eqref{xi4}.
+To elucidate the probabilistic structure of the sequence $D_k^m,$ it is convenient to exploit the following alternative definition of the random walk $(X_n)_{n\geq 0}.$ Assume that the underlying probability space is enlarged to include a sequence of, conditionally on $\omega,$ independent Bernoulli random variables (``coins") $\bigl(B(z,i)\bigr)_{i\in\nn,z\in\zz}$ such that \beqn P_{0,\omega}\bigl(B(z,i)=1\bigr)=\omega(z,i)\qquad \mbox{and}\qquad P_{0,\omega}\bigl(B(z,i)=-1\bigr)=1-\omega(z,i). \feqn Then the ERW $X$ can be alternatively defined by specifying the jump sequence recursively, as follows: \beqn X_{n+1}=X_n+B\bigl(X_n,\ell_n), \feqn where $\ell_n$ is introduced in \eqref{ell-current}.
 We adopt the terminology of \cite{kosygina2,kosygina1} and refer to the event $\{B(z,i)=1\}$ as a ``success" and to the event $\{B(z,i)=-1\}$ as a ``failure".
-For $z\geq 0,$ denote by $F^{(z)}_m$ the number of failures before the $m$-th success in the sequence $B^{(z)}:=\bigl(B(z,i)\bigr)_{i\in\nn}.$ Let $V:=(V_k)_{k\geq 0}$ be a Markov chain on $\nn_0$ with transition kernel defined (under the law $P_0$) by means of the following recursion: \beq V_{k+1}=F_{V_k+1}^{(k)},\qquad k \geq 0. \feq The process $V$ can be thought of as a branching process with the following properties: \begin{enumerate} \item There is has exactly $1$ immigrant in each generation and the immigration happens before the reproduction. \item The number of offspring of $m$-th individual in generation $k\in \nn$ is equal to $F^{(k)}_m-F^{(k)}_{m-1}.$ \end{enumerate} For non-negative reals $x\geq 0,$ denote by $P_x^V$ the law of the process $V$ that starts with $[x]$ individuals in the generation zero.
-It turns out that for every $n \geq 0,$ the distribution of $(V_0,V_1,...,V_n)$ under $P_0^V$ coincides with the distribution of the array $(D_n^n,D_{n-1}^n,...,D_0^n)$ associated with a transient to the right ERW (see, for instance, Section~2 in \cite{kosygina2}).
+For $z\geq 0,$ denote by $F^{(z)}_m$ the number of failures before the $m$-th success in the sequence $B^{(z)}:=\bigl(B(z,i)\bigr)_{i\in\nn}.$ Let $V:=(V_k)_{k\geq 0}$ be a Markov chain on $\nn_0$ with transition kernel defined (under the law $P_0$) by means of the following recursion: \beq V_{k+1}=F_{V_k+1}^{(k)},\qquad k \geq 0. \feq The process $V$ can be thought of as a branching process with the following properties: \begin{enumerate} \item There is exactly one immigrant in each generation and the immigration happens before the reproduction. \item The number of offspring of $m$-th individual in generation $k\in \nn,$ which we denote by $W^{(k)}_m,$ is equal to $F^{(k)}_m-F^{(k)}_{m-1}.$ For future reference, we write \beqn W^{(k)}_m=F^{(k)}_m-F^{(k)}_{m-1}. \feqn \end{enumerate} For non-negative reals $x\geq 0,$ denote by $P_x^V$ the law of the process $V$ that starts with $\lfloor x\rfloor$ individuals in the generation zero.
+It turns out that for every $n \geq 0,$ the distribution of $(V_0,V_1,...,V_n)$ under $P_0^V$ coincides with the distribution of the array $(D_n^n,D_{n-1}^n,...,D_0^n)$ associated with a transient to the right ERW (see, for instance, Section~2 in \cite{kosygina2}): \beqn (V_0,V_1,...,V_n) \overset{d}{=}\big(D_n^n,D_{n-1}^n,...,D_0^n\big)\qquad \forall~n\geq 0. \feqn Under Assumption~\ref{ass1}, $X$ is transient to the right, and hence there exists an infinite sequence of times when the random walk moves forward to a ``fresh point", i.~e. to a site which has been never visited before and to which it will never return afterwards \cite{kosygina1,martin1}.
+It turns out \cite{bsingh1,kosygina1} that for the branching process $V$ this implies that the following random times are finite with probability one under the law $P_0^V:$ \beqn \sigma_{-1}:=0 \quad \mbox{and}\quad \sigma_k:=\inf\bigl\{i>\sigma_{k-1}: V_i = 0\bigr\},\quad k\geq 0. \feqn Thus $(\sigma_k)_{k\geq 0}$ is the sequence of renewal times in which the extinction occurs and the branching process starts afresh due to the immigration.
+Notice that while the immigrants serve as ``founders of dynasties" of descendants, they themselves are not counted in the population of the branching process.
+In what follows we refer to the part of the branching process evolving between two successive extinction times as a {\em life cycle} of the process.
+The difference $\sigma_k-\sigma_{k-1},$ $k\geq 0$, represents therefore the duration of the $(k+1)$-th life cycle.
+We remark that, although under our assumptions the event $\sigma_k-\sigma_{k-1}=1$ can happen with a positive probability for any $k\geq 0,$ the branching process does not get absorbed at zero, and is eventually revived in a future generation with a strictly positive number of immigrants.
+Let \beqn \varrho_m := \min\bigl\{k\geq 0: \sigma_k \geq m \bigr\} \feqn denote the index of the first renewal epoch at or after generation $m.$